Mash-bot/Aviation.project/README.md

 -The least aircraft category involved in injury incidences is the powerd-Lift.
 - The Airbus Make is the one which is less involved in accidents.

     # lastly is the recommendations on what should be considered before getting into business.
+• While purchasing Aircraft, the company should consider the following;
+• Multi- engine aircrafts should be prioritized.
+As observed, aircrafts with fewer engines tend to cause most accidents and injury incidences as well
+• LR(Long Range) engines should also be considered into the fleet.
+LR engines have shown to have caused the least number of injury incidences probably due to their reliability
+• Power- Lift, Boeing 369D, and Cessna 206B should also be given the first priority as they have shown to cause less injury incidences
+• If the company plans to include Cessna, safety measures and training of pilots on handling Cessna aircraft should be prioritized.
+• For the case of weather conditions and landing.
+The company should invest in advanced weather detection systems and also give pilots advanced training on VMC weather conditions and how to handle airc